Mitigating Commercial Bias

 - Serving as a fiduciary to patients, the public, or population health.

 A full list of such organizations can be found here

 Q. Who cannot plan or present educational content at a CME activity?

-- Individuals who are employees or owners of a commercial interest, except in some very rare instances.
-Note: Consultants are not considered employees.
+- Individuals who are employees or owners of an ineligible company, except in some very rare instances.

-- For Planners and Co-Planners, all relevant financial relationships must be identified and managed before the CME application is submitted.
+- For Planners and Co-Planners, all relevant financial relationships must be identified and mitigated before the application can be submitted.

-- For Content Presenters, all relevant financial relationships must be identified and managed before the start of the CME activity.
+- For presenters, all relevant financial relationships must be identified and mitigated before the start of the CME activity.

-Q. How can the Conflict of Interest Identification and Management Process be monitored to ensure it remains on track and the activity can go ahead as planned?
+Q. How can the identification and mitigation process be monitored to ensure it remains on track and the activity can go ahead as planned?